Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-01-12-named-image-transform.md

 ### Crop

-Crops the image based on
+Crops the image to the specified bounds.

 Name